-More About the MPS-i and the CPS-i
+More about the MPS-i and CPS-i

-The MPS-i is a behind the meter Energy Storage System that combines Dynapower’s highly efﬁcient UL 1741 SA certiﬁed MPS-125 inverter with Li-Ion batteries in a temperature controlled NEMA 3R-rated battery enclosure.
+The MPS-i is a behind the meter energy storage system that combines Dynapower’s highly efﬁcient UL 1741 SA certiﬁed MPS-125 inverter with Li-Ion batteries in a temperature controlled NEMA 3R-rated battery enclosure.
 This system also features Dynapower’s proprietary Dynamic Transfer™ which, in the event of a grid disturbance, seamlessly switches a facility from grid-tied to battery backup power.